ngreifer/fwb/README.md

 We can also perform cluster-robust inference by bootstrapping the strata.
-(Note in this case the traditional bootstrap does fine, but the fractional weighted bootstrap is still more accurate.)
+(Note in this case the traditional bootstrap does fine, but the FWB is still more accurate.)

 ``` r
 # Including stratum membership as a clustering variable